-The claws were either drawn as being thin blades (especially in Frank Miller and Jim Lee's art) or rounded or roughly rounded with really sharp tips, like true animal claws, especially in the '80s, and sans adamantium.
+The claws were either thin blades (especially in Frank Miller and Jim Lee's art) or roughly cylindrical and tapering to really sharp tips, more like true animal claws, especially in the '80s and sans adamantium.

 Ever since the X-Men movies, the following have been pretty consistent:

 He's more handsome, less hairy and generally more of an average height.

 The claws come out directly between his knuckles and have the heavier knife-shaped appearance.

 Aside from the issues with lacing Logan's bones with the adamantium, some depictions of his skeleton (especially in the Weapon X miniseries) have long adamantium sprues sticking off his bones from the injection ports, which would play havoc with his muscles as he moves.